Do wireless customers have a right to paper bills? Telus's Koodo says no | CBC News

 Advocacy groups have filed a complaint with the CRTC, fearing other providers will go paperless, too

-It's a battle of tradition versus innovation: Consumer advocacy groups are taking aim at Koodo for its decision to stop offering wireless customers the option of receiving a monthly paper bill.
+It's a battle of tradition versus innovation: Consumer advocacy groups are taking aim at Koodo Mobile for its decision to stop offering wireless customers the option of receiving a monthly paper bill.

-"It was really not nice," said 77-year-old Janette Little-Gallian, who requires a cellphone so she can text her 83-year-old deaf cousin.
-Since she signed up with Koodo in 2006, the grandmother says she has always received her bill in the mail because she's uncomfortable with electronic billing.
+"It was really not nice," said 77-year-old Janette Little-Gallian, who lives in Berwick, N.S., and requires a cellphone so she can text her 83-year-old deaf cousin.

+Little-Gallian says she has always received her Koodo bill in the mail because she's uncomfortable with electronic billing.
 "I'm sure the majority of old people like myself prefer to get that monthly [paper] statement.
-Most of us don't do a whole lot online," said Little-Gallian, who lives in Berwick, N.S.
+Most of us don't do a whole lot online."

-After receiving complaints from Koodo customers, the Public Interest Advocacy Centre (PIAC) and the National Pensioners Federation (NPF) filed a complaint last week with Canada's telecom regulator, the CRTC.
+After receiving complaints from Koodo customers over the loss of their paper bill, the Public Interest Advocacy Centre (PIAC) and the National Pensioners Federation (NPF) filed a complaint last week with Canada's telecom regulator, the CRTC.

 They argue that, even in the digital era, many Canadians, including seniors and low-income earners with no home internet, often require or prefer paper bills.